codemetropolis/CodeMetropolis/toolchain/placing/index.md

 </buildable>
 ~~~

 In the `buildable` tag there is an id, a name and a type, which defines the the buildable object, for example a method. `Position` tag defines the place of the object, and the `size` specify the size of the object.
-Every object have attributes.
+Every object can have attributes.

 Part of placingToRendering.xml: